-- (1) Mr. Hong Fu-yuan was designated by institutional supervisor Formosa Chemicals & Fibre Corp. as its representative for the seat on June 17, 2005 before being designated by the latter as its representative for its seat as adirector. - (2) Mr. Lee, Ching-Fen was appointed as the director representative by the legal person director Formosa Chemicals & Fibre Corp. on October 15, 2021. - (3) Mr. Lee Ming-chang served as the company's director on June 14, 2002 before being designated by institutional director Formosa Chemicals & Fibre Corp.as its representative for the seat on June 26, 2014. - (4) Mr. Lee, Chien-Kuan was appointed as the director representative by the legal person director Formosa Chemicals & Fibre Corp. on October 15, 2021. - (5) Mr. Lee Man-chun was designated by Lai Shu-wang Foundation as its representative for its seat as a institutional director on March 31, 1998, then for its seat as a institutional supervisor on June 27, 1998, and for its seat as a institutional director again on June 23, 2017.
+- (1) Hong Fu-Yuan was designated by institutional supervisor Formosa Chemicals & Fibre Corp. as its representative for the seat on June 17, 2005 before being designated by the latter as its representative for its seat as adirector. - (2) Lee, Ching-Fen was appointed as the director representative by the legal person director Formosa Chemicals & Fibre Corp. on October 15, 2021. - (3) Lee Ming-Chang served as the company's director on June 14, 2002 before being designated by institutional director Formosa Chemicals & Fibre Corp.as its representative for the seat on June 26, 2014. - (4) Lee, Chien-Kuan was appointed as the director representative by the legal person director Formosa Chemicals & Fibre Corp. on October 15, 2021. - (5) Chen, Kun-Yuan was appointed as the director representative by the legal person director Formosa Chemicals & Fibre Corp. on June 16, 2023. - (6) Lee Man-Chun was designated by Lai Shu-Wang Social Welfare Charity Foundation as its representative for its seat as an institutional director on March 31, 1998, then for its seat as an institutional supervisor on June 27, 1998, and for its seat as an institutional director again on June 23, 2017.